What is aortic stenosis?

 How does TAVR treat aortic stenosis?

-TAVR is performed through tiny incisions.
-Your doctor uses imaging technology and a thin tube called a catheter to carry the new valve through your artery and place it in the diseased valve while your heart continues to beat.
-You’ll receive the most up-to-date heart valve design at ProHealth to help reduce leakage of blood back into the heart.
+Your doctor will use imaging technology and a thin tube called a catheter to carry the new valve through your artery.
+It will be placed in the diseased or damaged valve while your heart continues to beat.
+The innovative design of the mechanical valve used by the ProHealth heart team helps reduce leakage of blood back into the heart, resulting in better outcomes for patients.

 Look to our experienced ProHealth team to replace your diseased aortic heart valve in our high-tech hybrid operating room at ProHealth Waukesha Memorial Hospital.
 Your heart care team uses advanced catheterization imaging equipment to provide a safe, efficient procedure.